DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 In this statement we are declaring a new field `date` on the `Orders` table and defining it by applying the utility function `util.time.fromEpochMillis` to the `time` field.

-Secondly, the `discount` field on the order items is absent when no discount was applied.
-It's pretty annoying to check for existence whenever we want to access that field.
-This is an easy fix which defaults `discount` to `0.0` when the field is missing using the `coalesce` function:
+Secondly, the `discount` field is missing from the order items when no discount was applied.
+It's pretty annoying to have to check for its existence every time we want to access that field.
+This is an easy fix which defaults `discount` to `0.0` when the field is missing using the `coalesce` function.

 ```datasqrl
 Orders.items.discount := coalesce(discount, 0.0);